top of page

 Reusable Scoreboard

 One of the game's pitfalls we had was that every game mode had it's own separate scoreboard logic, and so every time you intended to build a new mode, a new scoreboard screen would also need to be built.
 This would incur time for engineers and the UX team to facilitate.
-Our initiative was to create a reusable template, that game designers can take and run with for any future modes.

 Featured Game Mode